 Union Says Plácido Domingo Engaged In 'Inappropriate Activity'

-The union representing opera performers, choral singers and dancers says that according to an independent investigation it commissioned, opera megastar Plácido Domingo engaged in "inappropriate activity" with women both "in and out of the workplace."
+The union representing opera performers, choral singers and dancers says that according to an independent investigation it commissioned, opera megastar Plácido Domingo engaged in "inappropriate activity" with women both "in and outside of the workplace."

-In a brief press release issued early Tuesday, AGMA gave no information about specific incidents of alleged misconduct, except to say that it ranged from "flirtation to sexual advances, in and outside of the workplace," nor did it provide any time span for those activities.
-It continued: "Many of the witnesses expressed fear of retaliation in the industry as their reason for not coming forward sooner.
+In a brief press release issued early Tuesday, American Guild of Musical Artists gave no information about specific incidents of alleged misconduct, except to say that it ranged from "flirtation to sexual advances, in and outside of the workplace" nor did the union provide any time span for those activities.
+The release continued: "Many of the witnesses expressed fear of retaliation in the industry as their reason for not coming forward sooner.
 The AGMA Board of Governors has accepted the findings of the report and will take appropriate action."

 The investigation was launched last September.
-Two sources tell NPR that its conclusion was to include a $500,000 settlement between the singer and the union, the American Guild of Musical Artists (AGMA).
+Two sources tell NPR that its conclusion was to include a $500,000 settlement between the singer and AGMA.
 But, the sources say, the settlement was retracted overnight after The Associated Press published some details about the investigators' findings early Tuesday.

-The AP reported Tuesday that the investigators hired by AGMA spoke to 27 people who said that they were either "sexually harassed or witnessed inappropriate behavior" over the course of two decades, and that the timeline of Domingo's behavior included the periods during which he was artistic director at Washington National Opera and general director of Los Angeles Opera.
-One of NPR's sources who had seen the investigators' report confirmed the total number of alleged victims and witnesses, as well as the time frame of the misconduct.
+The AP reported that the investigators hired by AGMA spoke to 27 people who said that they were either "sexually harassed or witnessed inappropriate behavior" over the course of two decades and that the timeline of Domingo's behavior included the periods during which he was artistic director at Washington National Opera and general director of LA Opera.
+One of NPR's sources who saw the investigators' report confirmed the total number of alleged victims and witnesses, as well as the time frame of the misconduct.

-The 79-year-old singer's representatives did not immediately reply to NPR's request for comment.
-However, he issued a statement to the AP, saying: "I have taken time over the last several months to reflect on the allegations that various colleagues of mine have made against me.
+The 79-year-old singer issued a statement Tuesday that said in full: "I have taken time over the last several months to reflect on the allegations that various colleagues of mine have made against me.
 I respect that these women finally felt comfortable enough to speak out, and I want them to know that I am truly sorry for the hurt that I caused them.
-I accept full responsibility for my actions, and I have grown from this experience."
+I accept full responsibility for my actions, and I have grown from this experience.
+I understand now that some women may have feared expressing themselves honestly because of a concern that their careers would be adversely affected if they did so.
+While that was never my intention, no one should ever be made to feel that way.
+I am committed to affecting positive change in the opera industry so that no one else has to have that same experience.
+It is my fervent wish that the result will be a safer place to work for all in the opera industry, and I hope that my example moving forward will encourage others to follow."

-The AGMA investigation, as well as a separate independent investigation led by LA Opera, was launched after the AP reported last year accusations of 20 women who said that Domingo had sexually harassed them as far back as the 1980s and as recently as the 2016-2017 opera season.
+The AGMA investigation, as well as a separate independent investigation led by LA Opera, was launched after the AP last year reported accusations of 20 women who said that Domingo had sexually harassed them as far back as the 1980s and as recently as the 2016-2017 opera season.

+In a statement issued Tuesday, the two Domingo accusers who have come forward by name — singers Patricia Wulf and Angela Turner Wilson — urged AGMA to drop Domingo's membership from the union.
+"Even though the industry failed to protect us from misogynist and predatory behavior, an expulsion from the union would signal that the industry is learning from its mistakes and that sexual harassment and abuse — perpetuated by industry complicity — will not be tolerated in the future."

+In the same statement, the two women's lawyer, Debra Katz, who also represents other Domingo accusers, urged AGMA to release the results of its investigation, saying: "Opera companies may have prioritized ticket sales generated by powerful men over the safety of women in the industry, but the AGMA now has an opportunity to send a clear message that the safety and dignity of women matter.
+We look forward to the release of the final report."

 Several prominent American companies, including most notably the Metropolitan Opera, parted ways with Domingo in the wake of the accusations.
-By contrast, many European opera houses and singers either offered him public support, or suggested that they would await the results of the investigations.
+By contrast, many European opera houses and singers either offered him public support or suggested that they would await the results of the investigations.

 The results of the AGMA investigation were not supposed to be disclosed, either in summary or in full, to the public or to the union's membership.
 Union leaders, however, were permitted to speak individually to members about the investigation and its findings.